Montreux Casino: 1971 fire

-On December 4, 1971, Montreux Casino was destroyed by a fire that began during a concert by the Mothers of Invention after a fan had shot a flare gun.
+On December 4, 1971, Montreux Casino was destroyed by a fire that began during a concert by the Mothers of Invention after a fan, suspected by Swiss police to be Zdeněk Špička, a Czechoslovak refugee living in Épalinges, had shot a flare gun.
 A recording of the outbreak and fire announcement can be found on a Frank Zappa bootleg album titled Swiss Cheese/Fire!

 English rock group Deep Purple, who had planned to record Machine Head at the venue, were forced to seek an alternate recording location.
 Their song "Smoke on the Water" was written about the incident:

 We all came out to Montreux on the Lake Geneva shoreline / To make records with a mobile - We didn't have much time / Frank Zappa & the Mothers were at the best place around / But some stupid with a flare gun burned the place to the ground / Smoke on the water, a fire in the sky...

-Frank Zappa calmly urged the concert attendees to evacuate, (cracking a pun in the process) saying "Fire!
-Arthur Brown in person.
-If you'll just calmly go to the exits ladies and gentlemen."
+Frank Zappa calmly urged the concert attendees to evacuate.
+Mothers vocalist Mark Volman, cracking a joke in the process, added "Fire!
+Arthur Brown in person."
+Zappa continued, "If you'll just calmly go to the exits, ladies and gentlemen."
 The fire brigade was on scene in less than five minutes.
 The fire quickly spread out of control but, due to the orderly evacuation and the swift assistance of firefighters, no one was killed in the incident.